 Similarly, the other 15 Trojan sports have enjoyed great success since reclassification to NCAA Division I in the fall of 1993.
-The Trojan golf team received a tenth-in-the-nation ranking in 1994 and advanced to the NCAA Regional Tournament in '95.
-The TROY baseball team advanced to the Division I Regional Tournament in '95 and '96.
+The Trojan golf team received a 10th-in-the-nation ranking in 1994 and advanced to the NCAA Regional Tournament in '95.
+The TROY baseball team advanced to Regional Tournaments in 1995 and '96 and, after winning the Atlantic Sun Conference title in 2005, won the Sun Belt Conference regular season and tournament championships in 2006 and advanced to the finals of the NCAA Regional Tournament.
 TROY's softball team won the conference championship, defeated the Ohio Valley Conference champions in a play-in, and advanced to post-season play in '96, the first softball team from the state of Alabama ever to do so.

-Further, the Men's Basketball Team dominated the Atlantic Sun Conference by capturing the regular season Conference Championships in 1999-2000, 2001-02, 2002-03 and 2003-04.
+Further, the Men's Basketball Team dominated the Atlantic Sun Conference by capturing the regular season Conference Championship in 1999-2000, 2001-02, 2002-03 and 2003-04.
 "March Madness" invaded Troy in 2003 when the Trojans won the Conference Tournament and advanced to the NCAA Basketball Tournament.
 The Trojans also competed in the National Invitation Tournament (NIT) in 2004.